Code-Institute-Submissions/iportfolio/README.md

 #### Links & Functionality testing

 - I went through links on the nav menu, they all worked with the functionality operating as planned.
 The "my work" link in the hero section also works as intended.
 The project links are dead links and are only there show indicate functionality, so they serve their purpose.
 The social media links in the footer also work as intended, opening in new tabs to the correct URL.
 I also checked the form functionality by clicking submit without entering anything in the input forms.
 As expected there was a message stating that some input was required.
+The work section contains fake project descriptions and a link to a dummy site as this was created just to illustrate the look of the section and its functionality.

 #### Peer testing